KhronosGroup/Vulkan-Profiles/library/TUTORIAL.md

 * `pFormats` is either `NULL` or a pointer to an array of `VkFormat` values.

 If `pBlockName` is `NULL`, then the query returns the formats of all capabilities blocks referenced by the profile `pProfile`.
 Otherwise the query returns the formats referenced by the `pBlockName` capabilities block of the profile.
 If `pFormats` is `NULL`, then the number of formats required by the profile is returned in `pFormatCount`.
-Otherwise, `pFormatCount` must point to a variable set by the user to the number of elements in the `pFormats` array, and on return the variable is overwritten with the number of values actually written to `pProperties`.
-If `pPropertyCount` is less than the number of device extensions required by the profile, at most `pPropertyCount` values will be written, and `VK_INCOMPLETE` will be returned instead of `VK_SUCCESS`, to indicate that not all the available values were returned.
+Otherwise, `pFormatCount` must point to a variable set by the user to the number of elements in the `pFormats` array, and on return the variable is overwritten with the number of values actually written to `pFormats`.
+If `pFormatCount` is less than the number of formats required by the profile, at most `pFormatCount` values will be written, and `VK_INCOMPLETE` will be returned instead of `VK_SUCCESS`, to indicate that not all the available values were returned.

 In order to query the format properties required by a profile for a specific format, use the following command: